oomlout/oomlout_oomp_builder/parts/hardware_bearing_6900_series_6911_size_55_mm_id_80_mm_od_13_mm_depth/readme.md

-# Hardware Bearing 6900 Series 6911 Size 55 mm Id 80 mm Od 13 mm Depth
+# Hardware Bearing 6900 Series 6911 Size 55 mm ID 80 mm OD 13 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base